 I installed the game, and had my fair share of fun in the Single Player campaign, but I never got too involved with the game back then; Other games had caught my attention the most, and as a result, I never finished the single player mode on that occasion.

 The first day of Venezuelan General Strike of 2002-2003, this oil strike—as it was called—paralyzed the nation as a whole for approximately two months.
 One of the consequences of this oil strike was the implementation of a currency control exchange, one of the major culprits of our current economic collapse.

-Due to the strike, all schools remained closed, ending our 2002 class schedule prematurely (~13 days before the usual Christmas/New Year’s break period).
+Due to the strike, all schools remained closed, our 2002 class schedule ended prematurely (~13 days before the usual Christmas/New Year’s break period).
 With everything and everywhere closed, there was only one thing that my fourteen-year-old self could do: Play pirated Video Games copies on my modded Xbox console.

 December 04, 2002

-That was the day I truly understood the meaning of the phrase “If it ain’t broke, don’t fix it.”
+That was the day when I truly understood the meaning of the phrase “If it ain’t broke, don’t fix it.”

-With an unbootable console, and no way to repair it at the time, in addition to not being able to go anywhere as everything was closed due to the strike, I had no choice but to start using my computer for entertainment.
+With an unbootable console and no way to repair it at the time, in addition to not being able to go anywhere as everything was closed due to the strike, I had no choice but to start using my computer for entertainment.
 I spent the majority of that “extended vacation period” trying different emulators, a few PC video games that I had available, and messing around with RPG Maker.

 The country was returning to a sense of normalcy, having hit a Roadblock on RPG Maker and getting bored of Empire Earth, I had decided to try other video games, eventually giving Jedi Outcast’s multiplayer a shot.